Providing Wholesome Care for Those Living with Dementia

-As it is a degenerative and progressive disease, those suffering from dementia will grow worse with time, commonly losing their memory, communication skills, organizational ability, and will have a changed perception of the world around them.
+Dementia is a degenerative and progressive disease that affects the brain cells of the person with dementia.
+Those suffering from dementia will commonly lose their memory, communication skills, organizational ability, and will have a changed perception of the world around them.

-The gradual and cumulative affects of dementia can be scary and frustrating for the sick, and overwhelming for primary caregivers.
-Caring for an individual with dementia is a demanding and complex role, as each patient will progress through the disease at a different rate, and with a different reaction.
-Because of the progressive cognitive difficulty an individual suffering with dementia will experience, and their resulting difficulty interacting with their surrounding environment, many will require and benefit from the assistance of an in-home senior caregiver, specialized in dementia care.
+The gradual effects of dementia can be scary and frustrating for the sick, and overwhelming for primary caregivers.
+Caring for an individual with dementia is a demanding and complex role.
+Each patient will progress through the disease at a different rate and experience different reactions.
+Because of the cognitive effects of dementia, many seniors require assistance from a specialized dementia care in-home senior caregiver.

 What About the Carers’ Health

-As your loved ones progress through dementia you want to be spending quality moments with them, enjoying their company, engaging their minds and spirits, and fostering close family bonds.
-You want to spend the remaining time you have deepening your connections as a son and daughter instead of taking on the role of parent to your elderly parent.
+As the disease progresses, you want to spend quality moments with loved ones.
+You want to enjoy their company, engage their minds and spirits, and foster close family bonds.
+You want to spend this time deepening your connections instead of taking on the parent role to your elderly parent.